-The name James Krenov looms large over American woodworking.
-One of the defining furniture makers of the 20th century, he was also a legendary teacher at California’s College of the Redwoods (now simply called the Krenov School).
-And while his furniture is iconic in the modern era, he’s perhaps equally known for an iconic tool: his laminated wooden hand planes, which he described as “the cabinetmaker’s violin.”
-(Students at the Krenov School begin their education by making their own planes and mastering the art of setting them up and tuning them.)
+Laminated wooden hand planes are intrinsically connected to legendary furniture maker James Krenov.
+One of the defining furniture makers of the 20th century, he was also a renowned teacher at California’s College of the Redwoods (now simply called the Krenov School).
+While his furniture is iconic in the modern era, he’s perhaps equally known for an iconic tool: his laminated wooden hand planes, which he described as “the cabinetmaker’s violin.”
+Students at the Krenov School begin their education by making wooden planes and mastering the art of setting them up and tuning them.

 David Finck, a graduate of Krenov’s College of the Redwoods, has written the definitive guide to making and using these tools.
 Finck discusses the basics of wood, both for making wood planes and as a medium to be shaped by them, and then moves on to basic tools and techniques readers will need to start work on their own plane.